Registered Childcare for 6month olds to 9 years

 This is their own personal levels of development as no child is the same, all individual or expected to be the same as anyone else ever.
 The activities will also have some challenge to them suitable for each individual child.
 Children are encouraged to use their imaginations in pretend play in various ways.

-Formal learning is not part of EYFS, it is based on play and children’s interests, the main achievement is to have fun in learning and socially interact with others in the group & as they learn & develop.
-The children seek out the resources to further their knowledge from this I provide what they like to play with & we interact to learn about everything we see, hear & do.
+Formal learning is at this time not part of EYFS, it is based on play and children’s interests, the main achievement is to have fun while learning manyu skills to talk, move safely and socially interact with others in the group ready to m ix in school & tsake care of selves when able as they learn & develop.
+The children seek out the resources to further their knowledge from this.
+I provide what they like to play with & we interact to learn about everything we see, hear & do.
 Speaking, communciation skills, listening, social skills and their physical play is concentrated on, whilst bringing in the other areas of EYFS in activities.

 Children learn when playing & interacting, talking, asking questions & being nurtured & their emotional well being is being looked after.